Residence Permits - EU/EEA Citizens

 Attn: Tuition Fee Office

 Step 3.
-Submit all required supporting documents to the Migration Board, as specified by the Migration Board website.
+Submit all required supporting documents to the Migration Agency, as specified by the Migration Agency website.

 To get a residence permit to study in Sweden, you must be registered as a full-time student: this means you are registered each semester for 30 credits worth of courses that are taught in campus classrooms.